-However, as cloud CNSPs become more common and security alliance progresses, there will be more viable path to shift left for organizations security and DevOps teams.
-With these platforms organizations will gain the ability to effortlessly integrate security parameters into the development pipeline, and this will guarantee cloud-agnostic protections across all the clouds.
+However, as cloud CNSPs become more common and security alliance progresses, there will be a more viable path to shift left for organizations security and DevOps teams.
+With these platforms, organizations will gain the ability to effortlessly integrate security parameters into the development pipeline, and this will guarantee cloud-agnostic protections across all the clouds.

 Choosing Cloud Vendor with broad visibility

-Get ready for the future of cloud native security – today
+Get ready for the future of cloud-native security – today

 In this new era of cloud security, this little doubt among the organizations as to whether to shift their critical workloads to the cloud or let them be on their On-premises environment.
 In the fastest-changing security landscape organization must rethink the way they build and manage their applications in the cloud.
 The accessibility and ease of use for cloud applications are empowering businesses to gain enormous value.
 In the age of cloud natives, security teams must ramp up their existing security parameters as per the changing cloud migration trends.
 CISOs are now focusing on rethinking their security strategies that can support multi-cloud environments.